tombena/file-ops/README.md

 For text files, append the four pieces of information to the text file on new lines below the original contents of the file.
 For json files, add new properties to the json file with the four pieces of information.

-Feel free to use any existing open source javascript libraries.

-## Bonus tasks

-1. your script should be able to run from with command line with `npm start`
-2. your script should use a module to rename files, the module shoule be in `lib/rename.js`
-3. extra brownie points for writing another module to append the file information